VincentPacheco/ifocop-game/README.md

 # ifocop-game
-An Ifocop game to show you m yresume.
+An Ifocop game to show you my resume.